EmbeddedChan/DroidOTDR/README.md

 📄 PDF report export for sharing results

-Improved UI and fixed several bugs
+Improved UI and fixed several bugs in version 1.0

 Mainly used for analyzing fiber optic networks on mobile.